III.A.1 Composition

 III.B.2.b Notice of Motion Procedures

-2. Motions or resolutions on substantive matters of new business for which previous notice has not been given shall be introduced at the call of the Faculty Council Chair.
+2. Motions or resolutions on substantive matters of new business for which previous notice has not been given shall be introduced at the discretion of the Faculty Council Chair.
 These motions shall then be read and may be debated without action.
 Final action on such motions shall be deferred until the following meeting.
 In special circumstances, this rule may be suspended by a majority vote of the Faculty Council, and a vote may be taken on the new motion/resolution.

 III.B.3.
 Committee Reports